July 28, 2022 4 min read

-If you would like to purchase a hand signal chart click HERE.
+To purchase a hand signal chart, click HERE.

-Use These 20 Common Mobile Crane Hand Signals for Operating a Crane, and Communicating With Your Signal Person.
+20 Common Mobile Crane Hand Signals for Operating a Crane.

-Hand Signals are designed to be used when job sites are loud and verbal communication is impaired by things on the work site, like machinery, trucks, jackhammers, etc.
+Hand and Arm Signals are designed to be used when job sites are loud and verbal communication is impaired by loud machinery, trucks, jackhammers, etc.

 The crane signal person is the eyes and ears of the crane operator.
-It is their job to instruct the crane operator in safely lifting, moving, and placing the load in the precise location.
+Their job is to instruct the crane operator in safely lifting, moving, and placing the load in the precise location.

 Commonly Used Boom Crane Hand Signals With Descriptions.

-All signals shown here are motion signals, most times the hand is giving the motion with your arm extended or retracted.
-Pay attention to the way your thumb is pointing or if your fingers are extended etc.
+All OSHA hand signals shown here are motion signals, most times the hand is giving the motion with your arm extended or retracted.
+Pay attention to how your thumb points or how your fingers are extended, This is a crucial signal in many hand signals.

 Stop Signals.